-Also, I know I’m in need of a break because I honestly forgot the other day whether we were in the year 2015 or 2016.
+Also, I know I’m in need of a break because I honestly forgot the other day which year we were in.
 Halp.

 To avoid getting foggy brain (see above) and ensure you feel calm instead of overwhelmed during this hectic time, I’ve come up with 20 ways you can reset, reflect, and recharge so you can start the new year with a solid plan of attack.

 So grab a notebook, your planner, and a cup of tea, and write down anything that comes to mind while you’re reading this post.
-Bring it on, 2016!
+Let’s get ready for an amazing year!

 Reset Your Buttons

 1. Unfollow and unsubscribe

 Get rid of excess baggage by decluttering your social media feeds and unsubscribing from uninspiring newsletters.
 Use Unroll.Me to see how many email lists you’re actually signed up for (you’ll be shocked) and say bye Felicia to any that don’t help you out.